anonym-accept/Pre-rejection-Sampling/README.md

 ```
 can obtain the cycles of each subroutine for parameter set 1 (corresponding to the NIST security level 2).

+We also note that the default optimization level of C compiler is `O3`.
+To test the unoptimized code (without C compiler optimization), one can change the optimization level to `O0`.
+Specifically, in the third and fourth lines of the file `./ref/Makefile`, change the compilation parameter `-O3` to `-O0`.

 ### Other Prerequisites

 Some of the test programs in this repository also require [OpenSSL](https://openssl.org) as Dilithium.